Weekly Stock Roundup

 Nuclear power provides 20% of the power for our electricity grid and more than 50% of U.S. emission-free energy, according to the Department of Energy.
 BUY A HALF

 Corteva (CTVA) uses emerging technology to help farmers improve crop yields and boost output.
-While the market is down sharply over the past year, Corteva is up more than 40%.
-Although the down market has caused many quality companies that are growing revenue and net profits to trade at bargain prices, a strong case can be made for stocks like Corteva that are recession-resistant and outperforming the market on a relative basis.
+While the market is down sharply over the past year, CTVA is up more than 33%.
+Although the down market does lead to quality companies growing top-line revenue and net profits trading at bargain prices, a strong case can be made for stocks like Corteva that are recession-resistant and outperforming the market on a relative basis.
 Recently, Corteva reported a 12% increase in net sales and beat earnings expectations by about 50%.
-Earnings per share are projected to grow from $2.50 this year to perhaps $3.25 in 2023.
 BUY A HALF

-Ford (F) is making a transition to a leader in both conventional and electric vehicles.
-Ford has a forward price-to-earnings ratio of just over 7 with a dividend yield of 4.2%.
-It continues to see rising demand for its electric vehicles and Ford stock will benefit from the $7,500 EV subsidies.
+Ford (F) is making a transition to a leader in both conventional and electric vehicles (EVs).
+Ford has a forward price-to-earnings ratio of just over 7 with a dividend yield of 4.4%.
+It continues to see rising demand for its electric vehicles and Ford stock will benefit from big $7,500 EV subsidies.
 Ford remains my favorite conservative stock despite a challenging market and supply chain issues.
+Ford wants to produce EVs at annual rates of 600,000 cars by late 2023 and more than 2 million by 2026.
 BUY A HALF

 Infineon Technologies (IFNNY) has an advantage on many other semiconductor stocks in that it is focused on auto and industrial markets where shortages and high demand persist, allowing it to raise prices.
-This stock seems undervalued to me with a price-to-earnings ratio of 14 and the company’s earnings per share is expected to grow 38% this year and cash flow growth is strong.
+This stock seems undervalued to me with a forward price-to-earnings ratio of 14 while the company’s earnings per share is expected to grow 10% this (fiscal 2023) year and cash flow growth is strong.
 This is still a buy on dips in the market.
 BUY A HALF

-Kraken Robotics (KRKNF) is probably the most speculative of Explorer stocks, but it is a well-run company and a prime takeover candidate in the growth defense sector that has a strong management team.
+Kraken Robotics (KRKNF) is probably the most speculative of Explorer stocks, but it is a well-run company and a prime takeover candidate in the growth defense sector coupled with a strong management team.
 Based in Newfoundland, Kraken Robotics is a marine technology company providing ultra-high resolution, software-centric sensors and underwater robotic systems.
 BUY A HALF

 Marvell Technology Group (MRVL) designs, develops and sells a wide variety of semiconductor products that are at the core of 5G-capable networks, processors and devices as they partner with and transition to 5G.
 The company’s embedded processors and products are cutting-edge and already generate $3 billion in annual sales.
-Marvell has a long runway of growth as the company expects double-digit growth in both sales and net profit for 2022 and is also growing through acquisitions.
-Looking ahead, I expect earnings at Marvell could reach more than $3 next year.
-The company is one of the world’s fastest-growing chipmakers and I expect its share price to recover its momentum.
-BUY A HALF
+Since the company is currently trading around 18 times estimated forward earnings and these estimates are falling, I’m moving this stock to a sell.
+MOVE FROM BUY A HALF TO SELL

 MP Materials (MP) is an effective way to play clean tech, defense, semiconductors, and other advanced and emerging technologies.
 Based on its valuation, MP is moving closer to being rated a buy and is America’s only active rare earth mining and processing site, producing approximately 15% of the rare earth content consumed in the global market in 2021.
 HOLD A HALF